 My Polish roots

 My DNA is mostly Eastern-Central European and my late husband’s last name was Olkowski, which is Polish.
 His grandparents came to the U.S. from there.
 He was born in the mostly Polish enclave of Detroit called Hamtramck and then moved to Royal Oak, in the suburbs.
 I was able to visit his family several times in Michigan and enjoyed many delicious, traditional Polish dishes as well as his dad’s homemade wine that I hate to say tasted like cough syrup.

 Our trip to Poland

 We were invited to Poland to attend a film festival that my partner was speaking at in Bydgoszcz.
 I was both excited and a little nervous.
 Some of the Polish people I’d met in years past were clearly anti-Semitic.
-They’d been through a horrific war and Communist takeover so it was understandable that they would be bitter.
+They or their relatives suffered through a horrific war and Communist takeover so some bitterness is understandable.
 Much to my delight and relief, I found the Polish people I met on our trip to be friendly, hospitable, and sympathetic to the plight and history of the Jews in Poland – and their many contributions to art, culture, science, and business.